Nepalitelecom is a website that provides the latest telecom news, information, and offers in Nepal.

 Do follow us on our FB, Twitter to get the latest posts.

-Offering great specifications along with the great design is what Xioami is good at and its the same with Xiaomi Redmi Note 9 Pro which isn’t completely Xiaomi’s phone but a phone from its sub-brand Redmi.
-Redmi Note 9 Pro is the successor of Redmi Note 8 Pro and a tweaked version of Redmi Note 9.
-Recently, I got my hands-on on this amazing phone and used it as my daily driver for a whole week.
-Here is what I have felt about the Redmi Note 9 Pro and scribbled the review as below.
+Offering great specifications along with a great design is what Xioami is good at and it’s the same with Xiaomi Redmi Note 9 Pro which isn’t completely Xiaomi’s phone but a phone from its sub-brand Redmi.
+Redmi Note 9 Pro is the successor of the Redmi Note 8 Pro and a tweaked version of the Redmi Note 9.
+Recently, I got my hands on with this amazing phone and used it as my daily driver for a whole week.
+Here is what I have felt about the Redmi Note 9 Pro and scribbled the review below.

 Overall, I found it to be a good phone for its price range and feels kind of a phone that the company made to be a mid-range champion.

 |5020mAh battery, 18W Fast Charge||Super AMOLED display would be better than IPS LCD one|

 |48MP Quad camera setup||Heats a bit while heavy gaming|

 |Gorilla Glass 5, Water repellent coating||Gesture control is kind of different from normal|